Symmetric powers in abstract homotopy categories: Appendix: categorical v.s. geometrical symmetric powers

-\begin{pf} To prove the lemma it is enough to show that $\alpha $ induces an isomorphism on neighbourhoods of points, i.e. on spectra of strictly Henselian rings.
+\begin{pf} To prove the proposition it is enough to show that $\alpha $ induces an isomorphism on neighbourhoods of points, i.e. on spectra of strictly Henselian rings.
 So, let $R$ be a strictly Henselian local ring, $\mg $ be the maximal ideal in it and $l=R/\mg $ be the corresponding residue field.
-All we need is to show that the canonical morphism of sets

-is an isomorphism.
-Let $\bcA _R$ be the category of \'etale algebras over $R$ and let $\bcA _{\r l}$ be the category of \'etale algebras over $l$.
-As $R$ is Henselian the residue homomorphism $R\to l$ induces an equivalence of categories
+All we need is to show that the canonical morphism of sets $\alpha _R:X(R)/G\to (X/G)(R)$ is an isomorphism.
+Let $\bcA _R$ be the category of \'etale algebras over $R$ and let $\bcA _l$ be the category of \'etale algebras over $l$.
+As $R$ is Henselian the residue homomorphism $R\to l$ induces an equivalence of categories $\Psi :\bcA _R\to \bcA _l$.
+Let $f:\Spec (R)\to X/G$ be an element in $(X/G)(R)$.
+Its preimage, under the morphism $\pi $, is a set of $R$-points of the \'etale $R$-algebra $S$, where $\Spec (S)\to X$ is the pull-back of $f$ with respect to the morphism $\pi :X\to X/G$.
+Let also $\bar f$ be the precomposition of $f$ with the morphism $\Spec (l)\to \Spec (R)$, and let $\Spec (L)\to X$ be the pull-back of the precomposed morphism $\bar f$ with respect to $\pi $.
+As $\Psi $ is an equivalence, we have that $\alpha ^{-1}_R(f)=\alpha ^{-1}_l(\bar f)$, i.e. $\alpha ^{-1}_R(f)$ is bijective to $l$-points of the \'etale $l$-algebra $L$.
+Since $R$ is strictly Henselian, the residue field $l$ is separably closed, whence $L$ is isomorphic to the product of $n$ copies of the field $l$, where $n$ is the order of the finite group $G$, and $G$ acts freely on $\Spec (L)$.
+Then the quotient of the set of all $l$-points of $X$ by $G$ is identified with $l$-points of $X/G$.
+Therefore the quotient of the set of all $R$-points of $X$ by $G$ is identified with $R$-points of $X/G$, whence $\alpha _R$ is a bijection. \end{pf}